trimix3d/lol_best_adc_build_finder/README.md

 # About the results

 It gives solid results overall.
 With the default settings, it finds most of the time the correct, well established builds you can see on sites like [LoLalytics](https://lolalytics.com/) or [op.gg](https://www.op.gg/) for most of the champions.
-But the power of this tool is not in finding those 'common' builds, it's in its ability to tweak the settings to explore builds that perform best in a specific use case/find builds that have not yet been discovered when there isn't enought data gathered after a patch.
+But the power of this tool is not in finding those "common" builds, it's in its ability to tweak the settings to explore builds that perform best in a specific use case/find builds that have not yet been discovered when there isn't enought data gathered after a patch.
 Depending on your settings, you may get questionable builds though, so always analyze the results with common sense.
 This tool is made to be experimented with!

 # Todo list

-- [x] add every relevent ADC items
+- [x] add every relevent S14 ADC items - done
 - [ ] add every ADC - in progress
 - [ ] add runes keystones - in progress
 - [ ] retrieve champions and items data automatically from community dragon (instead of updating values manually each patch)
 - [ ] make an UI

 If you have ideas about improving the program, feel free to share them :)
-Feel free to add "trimix3d" on discord if you want to discuss about the project.
+Feel free to add `trimix3d` on discord if you want to discuss about the project.